The key problem with offering invoice payment terms

 Businesses borrow money to cover working capital shortages while waiting to be paid.
 This amount will depend on the interest rate of the finance used to cover shortages.
-According the HBR research, the cost of financing outstanding accounts receivable is 0.66 per cent at 60 days, 1.30 per cent at 90 days and 1.99 per cent at 120 days.
+According to the article in Healthcare Financial Management, the cost of financing outstanding accounts receivable is 0.66 per cent at 60 days, 1.30 per cent at 90 days and 1.99 per cent at 120 days.
 Many SMEs end up taking out business loans to overcome working capital shortages resulting from outstanding receivables.

 Bad debt and predictability costs of accounts receivable

 There’s always the risk of not getting paid some debts outstanding as accounts receivable.
 Some SMEs suffer from poor cash flow and have trouble paying their bills.
 This results in late invoice payments or non-payment if the business fails.
 The longer an invoice goes unpaid, the greater the chance it will turn into a bad debt.
 This is supported by the research that shows the increasing bad debt cost of carrying accounts receivable over time.
 These costs are 1 per cent at 30 days, 4 per cent at 60 days, 6 per cent at 90 days and 10 per cent at 120 days.

 Predictability costs will differ for each company, depending on the consistency of collections.
 This relates to the chance of being paid by each customer.
 In the research, this number was 1.0 per cent at 60, 90 and 120 days, meaning there is a 1 per cent chance of not getting paid.

 Learn more about bad debt in Bad Debt and How to Avoid It.

 Calculating the cost of carrying accounts receivable